Ahmadkadoura/MK-Furniture/README.md

 - **Product Display**:
   - Show furniture items on the homepage in an organized and visually appealing manner.
 - **Search and Filter**:
-  - Enable users to search for products and filter them by categories or other attributes.
+  - Enable users to search for products and filter them by types or other attributes.
-- **Responsive Design**:
+- **API Layer**:
-  - User interface optimized for desktop and mobile devices using Laravel Blade and Bootstrap.
+  - Built using Repository and Trait design patterns for scalability and clean architecture

 ---